pydata/pydata-cookbook/papers/yuan_tang_hongliang_liu/distributed_and_gpus.md

+# Title place holder (not to show in rst)

-# Distributed and GPU-accelerated XGBoost
+## Distributed and GPU-accelerated XGBoost

 Though XGBoost has been proven to be highly efficient and scalable by industries, research labs, and data science competitions, it usually take hours or even days to train a model on